UST Growling Tigers basketball: 2020s

 Manansala's assistant coaches, led by McJour Luib tendered their resignation at the end of the tournament.
 The futile efforts to reinstate former coach Aldin Ayo played a big role in the coaching staff's departure.
 Manansala, meanwhile, was reassigned to coach the school's high school program, as rumors of a corporate backer taking over team management began circulating around the sporting community.

 The IPEA announced in July 2022 the appointment of former Growling Tiger and PBA player Bal David as the team's new head coach.
 With sporting events all around going back to normal, UST participated in the preseason tournaments by joining the PBA D-League and Filoil.
 Manansala and former Tiger Cubs coach Albert Alocillo served as interim coaches to the two tournaments as they were transitioning to a new system under David.

 Even as the Tigers fared well in the preseason, they were waylaid by the decommitment of their prized recruits.
-Filipino-American Gani Stevens, who was recruited in April 2022 made a surprise transfer to the UE Red Warriors' camp in August.
-Kean Baclaan, their high-scoring point guard, meanwhile decided to leave for the NU Bulldogs a few days after news on Stevens was reported.
+Filipino American Gani Stevens, who was recruited in April 2022 made a surprise transfer to the UE Red Warriors' camp in August and Kean Baclaan, their high-scoring point guard decided to leave for the NU Bulldogs.
 The team's lineup was further depleted after veterans Sherwin Concepcion and Bryan Santos were both ruled ineligible by the UAAP for having exceeded the league's age limit.
 With seven new players in the roster, the Tigers won only one game in the 2022 season.
 After winning their opening game against the Adamson Falcons, UST went on a 13-game losing streak to match their 2017 record for the fewest games won in the team's history.
 At the end of the elimination rounds, Nic Cabañero and Adama Faye led the league in scoring and rebounds with averages of 17.6 points and 12.2 rebounds per game respectively.